 In full rhetorical flight, Moore continued to describe the magazine’s mandate: “To show . . . that Canada already has a record of prodigious achievement, a record of which we are not sufficiently proud.
 To awaken a consciousness of what we possess.
 To reveal, without prejudice or bias . . . those things deleterious to the welfare of the nation.”

 With the help of W. Arthur Irwin as managing editor, Moore not only increased the number of feature articles, but published covers and illustrations with a distinctly Canadian flavour.
 Stories about bootlegging, the defence of immigrants, and sports (a new department) filled the magazine’s pages.
 Maclean’s also held annual short-story competitions for Canadian writers with national themes, and once invited reader nominations for the greatest living Canadian.
 (They settled on insulin co-discoverer Frederick Banting.)

 With the onset of the Depression, Maclean lowered the issue price from 20 cents to five cents, where it remained until 1943, when it doubled to 10 cents.
 Revenue losses were dramatic and sustained for most of the decade.
 A much slimmer magazine (of 40 pages per issue, down from its pre-Depression length of 100 pages) was devoted to first-hand accounts of people’s struggles to survive, analyses of the “national problem” of insanity, inflation, working women and Canada’s ability—or not—to defend itself.
 Maclean’s also struck a lighthearted note, doling out advice on how to spend the leisure time created by a work week reduced to 5 1/2 days: Why not take up Latin dancing?
 As well, a popular feature, “Parade,” contained a potpourri of humorous slices of life from across the country.

 As the decade wore on, another looming war provided creative fodder for journalists.
 Lt.-Col. George A. Drew (later premier of Ontario and national Conservative party leader) wrote an outspoken series of articles denouncing armament makers as “salesmen of death,” and noting that, although the world’s great nations declared their opposition to the war, every one of them was piling up vast armaments.
 Drew also revealed inside information about government patronage with a defence contract for Bren Guns.
 His story rocked the country, leading to a series of high-level changes: The Bren Gun deal was renegotiated, then-prime minister Mackenzie King reshuffled his cabinet and Parliament established a completely new system of war purchases.

 The Second World War brought about more change.
 Maclean’s produced an overseas edition, at its own expense, to meet the Forces’ hunger for news from home.
 The edition, known as the “bantam” because it carried no advertisements and was half the size of a regular issue, proved immensely popular.
 By February 1946, its final edition, the department of National Defence had distributed an estimated 800,000 copies.
 Wartime coverage included provocative photos by the celebrated Canadian photographer Yousuf Karsh, and stories by legendary Canadian war correspondents such as John Clare and Lionel Shapiro.
 An able crew of editors, vetting more than 3,000 submissions a year, may have been overzealous at times: After receiving a third request for revisions of a Christmas story Maclean’s had solicited, bestselling author Pearl Buck politely withdrew her story, citing her inability to meet the magazine’s high standards.

 Under the auspices of W. Arthur Irwin (promoted from managing editor to editor in 1945), the magazine featured serious treatments of subjects of wide interest that were carefully documented and often beautifully crafted.
 Irwin’s objective was to offer “feature treatment of news,” and to cover subjects “of immediate personal concern” to readers.
 To do so well, he believed, required a team of dynamic writers and editors, which he set about establishing.
 Scott Young, Blair Fraser, Pierre Berton, W.O.
-Mitchell and Ralph Allen all joined Maclean’s
+Mitchell and Ralph Allen all joined Maclean’s in the postwar period.

 In 1950—the era of the Cold War, the atom bomb and flying-saucer sightings—Irwin accepted a diplomatic posting with External Affairs and Ralph Allen moved into the editor’s chair.
 Under Allen, Maclean’s featured boldly illustrated articles on the rivers, prairies, small towns and cities of Canada.
 One highlight of this new nationalism was an essay on Canada’s North by Pierre Berton, by now the magazine’s managing editor.
 But there was still time to revere our roots, as shown by a book-length series on the royal family.

 Regular features carried the bylines of a future literary Canadian Who’s Who: Robert Fulford, McKenzie Porter, Ian Sclanders, Peter C. Newman, Christina McCall, Barbara Moon, Eric Hutton, Peter Gzowski, Trent Frayne, June Callwood and Fred Bodsworth.
 Sidney Katz wrote provocative articles, challenging the criminal sentencing system, investigating artificial insemination and other topical issues.
 For one, “My 12 hours as a madman,” he volunteered to take LSD as part of a 1953 Saskatchewan study aiming to replicate the experience of schizophrenia.
 Recuperating from being in the grip of terrifying illusions, Katz was unable to write about the trauma until two weeks later.
 “We should insist,” he concluded, “that our best doctors, technicians and laboratories be immediately sent to rescue the schizophrenic from his endless hell.
 No goal can be more urgent or more humane.
 I know.”